zhboner/realm/readme.md

 #### network.accept_proxy: bool

-Requires the `proxy-protocol` feature
+Requires the `proxy` feature.

-Wait for PROXY header once the connection established.
+Wait for a PROXY header once the connection established.

 If the remote sender does not send a `v1` or `v2` header before other contents, the connection will be closed.

 default: false

+#### network.accept_timeout: unsigned int

+Requires the `proxy` feature.

+Wait for a PROXY header within a period of time, otherwise close the connection.

+default: 5.

 ### endpoint